-It’s common for parents to worry that their teenager will use drugs.
-Learn the signs of drug use so that you can be alert to drug use.
+It's common for parents to worry that their teenagers will use drugs.
+Learn the signs of drug use so that you can be alert.
 Early intervention on your part can help your teen stay out of trouble from drugs.

-Teenagers and drugs; Symptoms of drug use in teenagers; Drug abuse-teenages; Substance abuse-teenages:
+Teenagers and drugs; Symptoms of drug use in teenagers; Drug abuse - teenagers; Substance abuse - teenagers

-Learn about the different types of drugs that may be abused
+Learn about the different types of drugs that may be used

 Older teens are more likely to use drugs than younger teens.
 Marijuana (pot) is still common.
-More and more teens are abusing prescription drugs.
+More and more teens are using prescription drugs.

-- About 1 out of 7 of high school seniors have abused prescription drugs
+- About 1 out of 7 high school seniors have used prescription drugs.

-- About one out of three have used marijuana in the last year.
+- About 1 out of 3 have used marijuana in the last year.

 - Younger teens use drugs that are inhaled more than older teens.

-- Keep your eyes open for signs of drug abuse.
+Keep your eyes open for signs of drug use.
+Physical signs include:

-- Slow or slurred speech (downers and depressants)
+- Slow or slurred speech (from using downers and depressants)

 - Bloodshot eyes